 - Rapid growth and physical activity

 - forceful contractions of the quadriceps muscle

 - repetitive hard landings place

 - anything that puts excessive stress on the insertion of the patellar tendon

 - Physical exam by a qualified health care professional

-- Ultrasonography or Magnetic Resonance Imaging (MRI) will show changes in the distal part of the patellar tendon at the tibial tuberosity
+- Ultrasonography or MRI will show changes in the distal part of the patellar tendon at the tibial tuberosity.

 - Modify activities